fujibo/poseHG/README.md

 **this code is not perfectly same with the original code.** the known differences are as follows:
 - we used resizing (bilinear) instead of nearest neighbor upsampling. this is because chainer didn't provide NNupsampling.
-- we didn't use identical data they used. this is because their data in pose-hg-demo/annots is not identical with mpii original dataset.
 - we used the same images but didn't use the same validation data they provide.
 They use 1-4 people in each image while we use only a person for evaluation. **This may cause a little difference on scores**.

 Nevertheless, we scores almost same scores with them on MPII.